metno/pyaerocom-tutorials/index.rst

    evaluations/add_custom_variables.ipynb

 This section contains tutorials used to show how to do evaluations with PyAeroval.
-Many of these tutorials assume access to data only available internal to METNO.
+Many of these tutorials assume access to data only available internal to MET Norway.

-- `Adding Custom Variables <add_custom_variables.html>`__ | *add_custom_variables.ipynb*
+- `Adding Custom Variables <evaluations/add_custom_variables.html>`__ | *add_custom_variables.ipynb*